Provided by: U.S. Global Change Research Program |Published on: January 17, 2024

 Students will see the winners of the U.S. Global Change Research Program art contest, as well as the complete collection, each with its narrative describing the climate issue or solution depicted.

-Students should understand climate change and humanity's part in creating global warming.
+Ensure students understand climate change and humanity's part in creating global warming.

-Vocabulary for many artists' statements is rigorous, so teachers should include a mini-lesson or graphic organizer for unknown terms.
+Consider including a mini-lesson or graphic organizer for unknown terms.

-English teachers can have students study the artworks and then choose one piece as a basis for a personal narrative about climate change.
+Have students study the artworks and then choose one piece as a basis for a personal narrative about climate change.

-Science teachers can have students select a piece of art and then connect that art to research about a climate change problem or solution to help form a hypothesis.
+Have students select a piece of art and then connect that art to research about a climate change problem or solution to help form a hypothesis.

 Scientist Notes